 Under Ohio Law, certain types of convictions can never be sealed.
 Generally speaking, and with a number of exceptions, the following types of offenses are ineligible:

-- Any first degree misdemeanor or felony offense where the victim was under 16 years old (except for non-support of dependents);
+- Any offense where the victim was under 13 years old (except for non-support of dependents);

 There are waiting periods for each conviction.
 How much time has passed since final discharge on case?